Temple architecture (LDS Church): Mexico City Mexico Temple

-The México City México Temple (26) is located in the northeastern part of the Mexican capital, Mexico City.
-It is heavily influenced by Mayan Revival architecture, with Aztec and Mayan elements, but is still similar to the center spire design.
-It is the largest temple outside the United States.
+The Mexico City Mexico Temple (26) is located in the northeastern part of Mexico City.
+The temple is heavily influenced by Mayan Revival architecture, having Aztec and Mayan elements, but it still resembles the center spire design.
+It is the largest LDS Church temple outside the United States.

-The temple was built on a 7 acre plot, has four ordinance rooms and 11 sealing rooms, and has a total floor area of 116642 sqft.
-It was the first of twelve Latter-day Saint temples built in Mexico.
+The temple was built on a 7 acre plot; it contains four ordinance rooms and eleven sealing rooms; and it has a total floor area of 116642 sqft.
+It was the first of twelve LDS Church temples built in Mexico.